 Steven Powell's Pennsylvania-based company.
 Designers and sellers (for 40USD) of the Kidnotes font: notes with letters embedded in them for students.
 Also made Metronome and MetTimes: "A collection of number sets and built-in music characters combined with MetTimes lets you mix text with markings and music symbols without changing fonts."
 Free demo fonts for Kidnotes, Metronome and DVMarticulations.
 Alternate URL.
 [Google] [More] ⦿

 New Yorker, b.
 Bethlehem, PA, 1905.
-In 1936, Rondthaler and Harold Horman cofounded Photo-Lettering Inc in New York City.
+In 1928, Rondthaler and Harold Horman cofounded Photo-Lettering Inc in New York City---it started for real in 1936.
 An excellent typographer, he cofounded ITC in 1970 with with Herb Lubalin and Aaron Burns.
-Editor/author of Alphabet thesaurus; a treasury of letter designs (1960, Reinhold, NY).
-Volume 3 was published in 1971.
-In 1975 he was awarded the TDC Medal, the award from the Type Directors Club.
-In 2007, House Industries made this funny clip.
-Sadly, Ed died in August 2009.
-[Google] [MyFonts] [More] ⦿

 Type designer (b.
 1811) from Philadelphia, who filed some designs with the US patent office.
 All were assigned to MacKeller Smiths&Jordan.
 These include an unnamed ornamental blackletter (1881), Shadowed Sunbeams (1878), He also filed this for David Wolfe Bruce of New York: an unnamed blackletter (1888), an unnamed texture face (1886).
 With Rudolph Gnichwitz, he created an unnamed border type in 1889 for the Mather Manufacturing Company of Philadelphia.
 [Google] [More] ⦿